 For vice deans, associate deans and directors, contact their personal assistants.
 Start here at the Engineering contacts page.

 Consult University and other calendars

 You don’t want to plan an amazing event on a holiday or during the same time another big event for the same audience is planned.
-To avoid this, check the calendar for university and religious holidays, including but not limited to Christian, Jewish and Muslim religions.
+To avoid this, check the calendar for religious holidays, including but not limited to Christian, Jewish and Muslim religions.

 Also check out ASU’s events calendar and academic calendar.
 By knowing what else is going on, you minimize the likelihood of competing with another department for the same guests.
 You can also use the calendar to maximize your event by planning it in conjunction with another one, hoping to draw some of the same audience.
 If student participation is essential for your event, make sure your event does not fall on spring break or in the middle of exams.